Ultimate Pottery Glazing Tools & Supplies Guide

 Buckets

 Buckets are a must-have in your ceramic studio.
-You can use them to mix the dry glaze, store up your wet glaze for later use, and for dipping large ceramic pieces.
+You can use them to mix the dry glaze, store your wet glaze for later use, and dip large ceramic pieces.
 A 2 Gallon Bucket & Gamma Seal Lid is a good size and ideal for storage because of its screw-on lid, which ensures it’s airtight.
 You can also get a larger size, the 5 Gallon Bucket & Gamma Seal Lid.

 Bowls